Quantum Simulation of Black Holes in a dc-SQUID Array: Model and Results

 If we keep fluxes in the interval $\pi \phi_{\text{ext}}/\phi_0 \in [-\pi/2,\pi/2]$, we can get rid of the absolute values and invert Equation (\ref{eq:speed_light_squid}) to obtain the magnetic flux necessary to induce a particular speed of light (with respect to the effective speed of light $\tilde{c}_0$ without external bias) through the array:

 which, in general, can depend on space and time.

-The objective now is to obtain the effective speed of light in the 1+1D sections of the spacetimes produced by the black holes.
-Then, we can compare it with Equation~(\ref{eq:total_speed_light_squid}), where $\tilde{c}_0$ is analog to the speed of light in vacuum, and which, in fact, can be set to be significantly smaller to the speed of light in the vacuum.
-This way we can indirectly simulate the 1+1D section of the spacetime through the speed of propagation of the electromagnetic field.
+The objective now is to obtain the 1~+~1D sections of the spacetimes produced by the black holes.
+Then, we can compare them with Equation~(\ref{eq:total_speed_light_squid}), where $\tilde{c}_0$ is analogous to the speed of light in vacuum, and which, in fact, can be set to be significantly smaller to the speed of light in vacuum by choosing a suitable value of $\phi_{\text{ext}}^{\text{DC}}$.
+This way, we can indirectly simulate the 1~+~1D section of the spacetime through the speed of propagation of the electromagnetic field.
+In principle, there could be other ways to achieve a particular spatiotemporal dependence of the speed of propagation, even with superconducting setups~\cite{PhysRevB.77.144507}.